 Like Slack, Twist charges a per-user recurring fee, which can be a turn-off for startups and small-businesses.

-Recruiterly’s Private Community feature essentially allows your entire recruitment team and company to share a private online community via a media rich feed.
-Recruiters and managers collaborate and communicate on projects.
+Recruiterly’s Private Community feature provides a home for your entire recruitment team and company to share a private online news feed.
+Where recruiters and managers can collaborate and communicate on projects.

 It’s evergreen.
-Unlike team chat tools, Recruiterly’s private communications tool allows you to host evergreen content and discussions that don’t get lost immediately after the conversation ends.
+Unlike team chat tools.
+Recruiterly’s private communication tool allows you to host evergreen content and discussions.
+That don’t get lost immediately after the conversation ends.
 You can share candidates, job orders, content, motivate, etc. in one neat place.

-It’s free.
-Team communication doesn’t need to be expensive, if you or any of your team sign-up to Recruiterly’s free account level you get instantly connected to your colleagues and company, if you are the first, easily create your own company page.
+If you or any of your team sign-up to Recruiterly’s Premium Agency account level you get instantly connected to your colleagues and company.